adrgumula/oc-m3800/README.md

 + screen brightness (+ keys)
 + Touchpad with guestures

-Does not work yet:
+Does not work yet/Still to do:
+- replace USBInjectAll.kext to full USB patch

 Did not check it yet:
 - iMessage, FaceTime (did not chacked it)
-- Sleeping, Lid (you can enable EnableLidWake.kext
+- Sleeping, Lid (you can enable EnableLidWake.kext)

 Known issues:
 - sound issues - system startup with headset plug in causes internal sound not working
-- touchpad - driver loads, shows the present of the touchpad in the system settings, but cursor does not move

 OpenCore version:
 - 0.6.5